 Consuming libraries and components

-Often, a C++ project needs to call functions or access data in a binary file such as static library (.lib files), DLL, Windows Runtime component, COM component, or .NET assembly.
+C++ projects often need to call functions or access data in a binary file such as static library (LIB files), DLL, Windows Runtime component, COM component, or .NET assembly.
 In these cases, you have to configure the project so that it can find that binary at build time.
-The specific steps depend on the type of your project, the type of the binary, and whether the binary is being built in the same solution as your project.
+The specific steps depend on the type of your project, the type of the binary, and whether the binary gets built in the same solution as your project.

 Consuming libraries downloaded via vcpkg

 To consume a library that you have downloaded by using the vcpkg package manager, you can ignore the instructions below.
 See vcpkg: A C++ package manager for Windows, Linux, and macOS for more information.

 If your static library project gets built in the same solution:

 - #include the header file(s) for the static library using quotation marks.
 In a typical solution, the path starts with